23 of the Best Gluten-Free Cookie Brands (That Don’t Taste Like Sand)

 • Chewy Marshmallow Bar

 Cross-Contact: Trader Joe’s says that all of their gluten-free products are tested to ensure that they contain less than 20 ppm of gluten.
 Because their website didn’t explain more about how they avoided gluten cross-contact, we reached out to them.
-In an email reply, Trader Joe’s simply restated the information that was already on their website and didn’t offer any other helpful insights.
+In an email reply, Trader Joe’s simply restated the information that was already on their website and didn’t share any other helpful insights.
 (Source: Trader Joe’s; Email)

 Where To Buy: Trader Joe’s cookies are sold only in their stores.
 You can use this Trader Joe’s stores tool to find their gluten-free products in your city.